BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 The following aspects of the reticle can be customized (requires reloading of config file after edit):
 - render/focal distance: this should preferably match the distance of the object you're aiming for during calibration
 - on-screen scale: you can make the crosshair appear larger or smaller.
 Note that changing the render distance doesn't change angular size as long as the scale is kept constant.
+- locking to horizon: if horizon lock is activated, the center of the reticle will stay leveled on the horizon (but it'll still following your gaze on the yaw axis).
+The locked center serves as indicator where the 'forward' vector will point to when calibrating.

 At default values (distance = 1m, scale = 1.0) the reticle extends 1m to the left, right, top, and bottom respectively, the circle has a radius of 10 cm and the 'axis segments' are 10 cm wide (or tall) as well.